bestiosdeveloper/PKToast/README.md

 # License
-TSMessages is available under the MIT license.
+PKToast is available under the MIT license.
 See the LICENSE file for more information.